 If you leave your boat in the water at least part of the year, keeping the hull free of marine growth with one or more coats of quality antifouling paint is critical to keep it performing its best—and for reducing fuel costs.
 This preventative maintenance should be at the top of your list.
 A clean hull is safe, fast and efficient—while a fouled bottom will reduce your boat's speed, maneuverability and cost you more at the fuel dock.

 The best bottom paint for your boat depends on the type of boat you have, how you use it and where you use it.
 Environmental regulations also have a bearing on paint selection.
-Types of bottom paint include ablative antifouling paint and modified epoxy antifouling paint, plus hard vinyl and thin film paint.
+Types of bottom paint include ablative antifouling paint, modified epoxy antifouling paint, hard vinyl and thin film paint.
 We also stock inflatable boat antifouling paint and transducer antifouling paint.